Interference and Suppression

 Category: Sec 8-4 Harmonics, splatter, transmitter adjustments

-- Harmonics are multiples of the fundamental frequency and can cause interference on TV channels.
+• Harmonics are multiples of the fundamental transmission frequency.

-- Low-pass filters help suppress harmonic emissions and prevent interference.
+• Using low-pass filters helps suppress harmonic emissions and prevents interference.

 11 / 11